tpenland/azure_edge_server_setup/README.md

 az login -t <tenantId> --use-device-code
 ```

-# Execution
+## Execution

 Starting from a base install of Ubuntu 22.04 with the AZ CLI, the following steps should be followed.
-Note that all shell scripts are designed to be run without modification, based on variables defined in config.env, but are intended to be modified based on situational requirments.
+Note that all shell scripts are designed to be run without modification, based on variables defined in config.env, but are intended to be modified based on situational requirements.

 Each script, with the exception of K3s which needs no variables, are run by passing in the config.env file: